Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 The output consists of estimating the damages per each link and segment in two different output files.
 The unit of measurement is a currency, and the output type is gpkg.
 The generated columns in the result file include:

-#.
-Link-based damage output file:
+- Link-based damage output file:
     - damage_segments_list: A list of damages of all segments which comprise each link.
     - dam_<EVi>_HZ or dam_<RPj>_HZ (for event-based or return-period based analyses respectively): The total damage of each link.

-#.
-Segmented damage output file:
+- Segmented damage output file:
     - dam_<EVi>_HZ or dam_<RPj>_HZ (for event-based or return-period based analyses respectively): The total damage of each segment.

-#.
-For an analysis with hazards with return periods, a risk column is also calculated which represents the risk or estimated annual losses of the included hazards (with return periods).
+- For an analysis with hazards with return periods, a risk column is also calculated which represents the risk or estimated annual losses of the included hazards (with return periods).

 Here, EVi refers to each hazard map without a return period introduced in the network configuration, and RPj refers to each hazard map with a return period introduced in the network configuration.

 The input requirements include:

-#.
-A hazard map.
+- A hazard map.
-#.
-A road network, which can be defined in several ways:
+- Network
     - Automatically downloading a network from the extent of the introduced hazard map.
     - Introducing a polygon representing the region of interest.
     - Introducing a Shapefile representing the network under study.
+- Segmentation_length in metre.
+If links have lengths above this, they will be segmented.

 The main steps are:

 #.
-Exposure Analysis:
-    - Identify the impacted links where the water depth exceeds the threshold.
+Exposure Analysis: Identify the impacted links where the water depth exceeds the threshold.
 #.
 Damage Estimation:
-    - Using Huizinga Vulnerability Curves:
+    #.
+Using Huizinga Vulnerability Curves:
-    - Determine the maximum damage value per meter for each road based on the road type and number of lanes.
+    #.
+Determine the maximum damage value per meter for each road based on the road type and number of lanes.
 The maximum damage values per kilometer are defined by the Huizinga function.
-    - Relate water depth to the maximum damage value since water depth determines the actual amount of damage.
+    #.
+Relate water depth to the maximum damage value since water depth determines the actual amount of damage.
         - The maximum damage per kilometer (when a road is completely demolished) is converted to values per meter.
         - The relation between water depth levels and the estimated percentage of road damage is defined by the Huizinga curve.
 For instance, at a flood depth of 1.5m, the damage value is estimated to be 55% of the maximum damage for a specific road type with a certain number of lanes.
         - Calculate 55% of the maximum damage value per meter of the road.
         - Relate this value to the length of the road by multiplying the damage value per meter by the length fraction of the road that is actually damaged (inundated fraction * total length of the road).
-    - Finally, the damage value per meter of the road segment is multiplied by the length of the damaged segment.
+    #.
+Finally, the damage value per meter of the road segment is multiplied by the length of the damaged segment.

 **OSdamage damage estimation**